roddhjav/pass-import/README.md

   Import data from most of the password manager.
-Passwords are imported into the existing default password store, therefore the password store must have been initialized before with 'pass init'
+Passwords are imported into the existing default password store, therefore the password store must have been initialised before with 'pass init'

 positional arguments:
   manager               Can be: 1password, 1password4, chrome, dashlane,